Personal Statement Examples

 ➖ Difference From Research Papers

 A case study differs from a research paper or an executive summary due to its narrow scope.
-For example, academic research has a wide scope that includes the purpose of the study, sample population, duration of study, relevant theories, results, and other aspects covered.
+For example, academic research has a wide scope that includes a specific purpose of a given study, sample population, duration of evaluation, relevant theories, results, and other aspects covered (Andrews, 2021).
 However, various types of papers focus on a narrow span of themes that involve human subjects.
-In turn, case studies allow scholars to conduct an in-depth evaluation of a subject regarding an individual, group, event, or institution.
+In writing, such papers allow scholars to conduct an in-depth evaluation of a subject regarding an individual, group, event, or institution.

 ➖ Difference From Essays

 Case studies differ from various types of essays because they focus on specific situations to provide approaches and solutions.
-For example, writing a case study in history suggests formal research that requires supporting evidence to justify a claim.
+For example, writing a case study in history suggests formal research that requires supporting evidence to justify a claim (Baron & McNeal, 2020).
 However, an essay is a form of writing that informs a targeted audience about a topic or subject.
-Academic papers contain an explanation and elucidation of a specific concept.
+In writing, academic papers contain an explanation and elucidation of a specific concept.

 ➖ Combining Objective and Subjective Information

 A case study covers objective and subjective aspects.
-For instance, researchers should identify valid research data for investigation.
-The primary aim is to develop a basis for inferences that authors intend to make.
-One should make an objective description of the features identified.
-Hence, writers should provide details of the subjective aspects of the theme and cover reliable sources.
-In turn, they should give sensory details.
-As a result, this strategy makes it possible for readers to develop an intrinsic understanding of the subject under analysis.
-Besides, it allows students to offer a means of expressing how people should feel toward the theme under investigation.
+For instance, scholars should identify valid research data for investigation, and the primary aim is to develop a basis for inferences that authors intend to make (Andrews, 2021).
+In writing, people should make an objective description of some features identified.
+Hence, they should provide details of subjective aspects of a given theme and cover reliable sources, and they should give sensory details.
+As a result, this strategy makes it possible for readers to develop an intrinsic understanding of a subject under analysis.
+Besides, it allows students to offer a means of expressing how people should feel toward a writing theme under investigation.

 ➖ Descriptive Information

 Learning to prepare a case study helps people to collect detailed descriptive data.
-For example, when mastering their descriptive writing, they gain skills to evaluate various features accurately.
+For example, when mastering their descriptive writing, students gain skills to evaluate various features accurately (Thomas, 2021).
 It becomes possible for learners to identify unique details for writing.
-Besides, the strategy lays down the foundation of extensive research.
-In turn, scholars who complete case studies effectively can carry out a comprehensive investigation of many topics.
+Besides, such a strategy lays down a foundation of extensive research.
+In turn, scholars who complete documents effectively can carry out a comprehensive investigation of many topics.
 They also gain proper skills to understand and analyze essential concepts.
 Therefore, knowing how to write a case study enables people to develop skills to collect data in various research studies.

 ➖ Study Hypothesis

 Preparing a case study enables students to develop a research hypothesis.
-Scholars who analyze modern cases gain significant knowledge that can be used to identify and solve complex issues.
-Basically, students develop a deeper understanding of various concepts.
-For example, they can predict outcomes related to case study circumstances that they examine.
-In this case, hypotheses are useful in research studies.
+In principle, scholars who analyze modern situations and instances gain significant knowledge that can be used to identify and solve complex issues.
+Basically, students develop a deeper understanding of various concepts and write about them.
+For example, they can predict outcomes related to specific circumstances they examine (Baron & McNeal, 2020).
+In turn, hypotheses are useful in research studies.
 Hence, experienced students postulate ideas before making inquiries.
 Moreover, they engage in different study methods to validate their research proposal.
-Thus, preparing case studies gives learners the experience of writing a null and alternative hypothesis that guides knowledge.
+Thus, preparing these types of documents gives learners a positive experience of writing a null and alternative hypothesis that guides knowledge.

 In a psychology case study scenario, a doctor diagnosed a 15-year-old French female living with her parents and younger siblings with anxiety, separation anxiety, and attention disorder.
 The patient lived with her parents, who experienced significant marital problems.
 Parents had separated several times and were discussing a possible divorce.
 The patient’s mother reported a history of psychiatric treatment for depression and anxiety.
 In addition, the father had a history of bipolar disorder and psychiatric treatment.